 3. Toggle Wi-Fi and Bluetooth

 AirDrop relies on Wi-Fi and Bluetooth to transfer files over the air.
-If you're still having trouble getting AirDrop to work correctly, try switching off both radios completely then turn them back on again.
+If you're still having trouble getting AirDrop to work correctly, try switching off both radios completely on your device, then turn them back on again.

 Toggle Wi-Fi on iPhone and iPad